 Bonus: Unlike fellow computer-animated 3D features like Pixar/Disney’s Toy Story 3 and DreamWorks Animation’s Shrek Forever After and How to Train Your Dragon, Despicable Me was budgeted at “only” $69 million – or between one-third and half of the production cost of these other movies.

-In the Despicable Me voice cast: Steve Carell (of the upcoming Dinner for Schmucks), Jason Segel, Russell Brand, Miranda Cosgrove, and veteran Oscar winner Julie Andrews (Mary Poppins, 1964), whose voice can also be heard in Shrek Forever After.
+In the Despicable Me voice cast: Steve Carell (of the upcoming Dinner for Schmucks) as the egocentric supervillain Gru, Jason Segel as a youthful supervillain in the making, Russell Brand as Gru’s elderly assistant, Miranda Cosgrove, and veteran Oscar winner Julie Andrews (Mary Poppins, 1964), whose voice can also be heard in Shrek Forever After.

 Update: Universal’s Despicable Me ultimately collected $251.5 million domestically and an estimated $291.6 million internationally, for a worldwide total of $543.1 million.